Bridge at Giverny monet

 houses of parliment effect of sunlight in the fog

 In 1923 he had two operations on his cataracts, this may have altered his colour vision.
 His colours before the operation have a reddish tone, sometimes indicative of cataracts.
+My garden is my most beautiful masterpiece.
+Everything I have earned has gone into these gardens.

 He loved Giverny, which is on the right bank of the river Seine and especially his gardens of which he was the architect and so able to dictate his own controlled environment.